 Broaden the Search Area- Search in “Classic” Shedding Spots

 If you are unable to find the match in the primary food source in the area, broaden your search.
 It’s not uncommon to find the other side ¼ mile away or further from each other.
 If you’re trying to find the other side to a very big buck and have ample time to do so, take a topo map of your hunting area and use the process of elimination.
 Eliminate all areas in which you believe least likely for the buck to have dropped the other side.
 Highlight areas in which you believe the best opportunity to find the other side and focus your search in those areas.

-A few years back, my oldest brother and I were out shed hunting in Central Indiana.
+A few years back, my oldest brother and I were out shed hunting in Central-Indiana.
 We often bring walkie talkies and cover wide traverses of land at a time.
-I was surprised to hear my brothers excited voice over the radio just an hour or so into our search about finding a monstrous 4 point side in a swampy area we frequently find sheds in.
-The search/race was on for the other side.
-That year, the surrounding fields were planted entirely in corn which engulfed the 150 acre block of timber.
-Narrowing down the places the buck could feed seemed almost impossible.
+I was surprised to hear my brothers excited voice over the radio just an hour or so into our search about finding a monstrous 4-point side in a swampy area we frequently find sheds in.
+The search was on for the other side.
+That year, the surrounding fields were planted entirely in corn which engulfed the 100-acre block of timber “island”.
+Narrowing down the places the buck could feed was going to be tough.
 We first scoured the nearby area without luck and then broadened the search for the other side.
 We looked for about 8 hours without any luck.
 The following day, my brother went back to the area again and spent half the morning looking.
-He was walking back to the truck when he decided to check a woodline that was close to a mile away from where he had found the first antler.
+He was walking back to the truck when he decided to check a wood line that was close to a mile away from where he had found the first antler.
 To his great surprise, he found the antler lying next to a bed along the fencerows grassy edge.